Rahul65911/Life-Improver/frontend/README.md

-# Life Improver - Frontend
+# Shokunin - Frontend

-This is the frontend for the Life Improver application, a daily task tracker and challenge app.
+This is the frontend for the Shokunin application, a daily task tracker and challenge app.
 It is built with React, Vite, TypeScript, and styled with Tailwind CSS.

 ## Features